Short-Term Effects of Heroin

 - Memory loss

 - Track marks on arms or clothing to hide track marks

 - Bad health and hygiene

 According to an article published in Anesthesiology in 2016, tolerance to a large dose of heroin can develop in hours.
 This can make it such that the patient requires more medication to get the same effect.
 It can also lead to a short hangover period of withdrawal.
 Normally, it takes a month or more of daily usage for significant tolerance to develop.
 Once tolerance develops, the withdrawal will set in within hours for short-acting opioids till up to one or two days for long-acting opioids like methadone.
 Heroin withdrawals will start 6 to 12 hours after the last dose.

 Medication-Assisted Treatment for drug abuse

-Buprenorphine is an opioid which is sometimes considered less addictive than methadone.
+Buprenorphine is an opioid that is sometimes considered less addictive than methadone.
 It is used in opioid replacement therapy.
-Suboxone is buprenorphone combined with an opioid antagonist called naloxone which is also used to reverse opioid overdoses.
+Suboxone is buprenorphine combined with an opioid antagonist called naloxone which is also used to reverse opioid overdoses.
 This makes it less likely to cause an overdose.
 However, Subutex is buprenorphine without the opioid antagonist and can be abused and overdose death is possible, though it appears to happen less frequently still than with other opioids.
-Abuse of buprenorphine is a problem in Europe whereas in the United States, heroin and fentanyl are more problematic.
+Abuse of buprenorphine is a problem in Europe whereas, in the United States, heroin and fentanyl are more problematic.

 Many doctors are comfortable prescribing non-scheduled medications to help ease withdrawal symptoms.
 These include hydroxyzine (antihistamine), gabapentin, and clonidine.